 Henna is one of the oldest, most reliable hair dyes used for countless reasons.
 It makes your hair healthy; it helps fight signs of aging, it naturally conditions your hair, it helps cleanse your scalp, and the list goes on.

 I mean, considering the drawbacks, they should immediately turn to natural alternatives.
-But still, henna isn't as popular as other hair dye brands.
+But still, henna roughly covers 10% of the hair dye market.

-So, the idea of just dyeing your hair remains an idea because people don’t really know the advantages and disadvantages of henna hair dye.
+So, the idea of just dyeing your hair remains an idea because people don’t know the advantages and disadvantages of henna hair dye.
+Only knowing the drawbacks will help you look for solutions.

 - It is a natural hair dye